 - Craft a Compelling Description: Highlight what makes your home unique, whether it’s a perfect basement, hardwood floors, or proximity to Metro stations.
 Focus on what makes the Maryland lifestyle appealing and paint a picture of how buyers will enjoy living in your home.

-- Put a “For Sale” Yard Sign: Whether you’re in a bustling Federal Hill neighborhood or near a waterfront community on the Eastern Shore, a well-placed FSBO yard sign can attract potential buyers.
-And Houzeo’s Gold plan gives you a customizable sign with a QR code.
-Just one scan will send buyers directly to your list.
+Put a “For Sale” Yard Sign: Buyers are always looking for homes in the best places to live in Maryland.
+Whether you’re in Ocean City or Oakland, a well-placed yard sign can grab attention.
+Houzeo’s Gold plan gives you a customizable sign with a QR code.
+Just one scan will send buyers directly to your listing!

 Step 6: Manage Property Tours